Character Arc: Where it Begins and Ends

-How a character changes and grows (or not) throughout a story.
+How a character changes and grows (or not) throughout the story.

 A character’s arc includes when she enters and exits the story.